lonkenhout/perk/README.md

 ## Progress
 ### Todo
 - allow server to handle multiple clients:
-	- very naively polls on event channel now, i.e. handles connect and disconnect, but only one at a time --> add mechanism to manage multiple connections at the same time
+	- very naively polls on event channel now, i.e. handles connect and disconnect, does so for multiple clients up to MAX\_CLIENTS
-	- add polling on incoming client requests: completion channel fd?
+	- add polling on incoming client requests: completion channel fd?, poll on buffer?
 	- for now: infinitely handle requests
-- setup way to input k-v pairs: stdin(pipes/test)/file
+- setup way to input k-v pairs: client can read from stdin or file, reads 10 pairs and then exits
-- setup requests
+- add extra buffer for server to write to
+- let server actually store kv pairs
 - setup global way to add stuff to hash table
 	- Put in util.c/.h
+- do some cleanup...

 ### Done
 - Basic setup